 Accounting Procedures Should Document Important Processes

 The accounting process and its associated procedure must be communicated to all affected parties through training, meetings or other types of communication or events.
-Then, regular internal audits are needed to ensure that personnel are aware of the accounting procedure and the process requirements that it documents.
+Then, regular internal audits are needed to ensure that personnel are aware of the accounting procedure, risks, and the process requirements that it documents.
 Writing accounting procedures without the necessary awareness and follow-up is counter productive.

 This is why the decision to write an accounting procedure is an important one.
-Hastily cranking out accounting procedures without properly defining and understanding your accounting processes or without the proper follow-up (training, audits) is actually a detriment to your accounting internal control system.
+Hastily cranking out accounting procedures without properly defining and understanding your accounting risks, processes or without the proper follow-up (training, audits) is actually a detriment to your accounting internal control system.

 How to Write Internal Controls Accounting Procedures

 There are several important keys to writing useful internal controls accounting procedures for the Accounting Department or any department.
 We have already talked about one: take time to do the necessary research and gather the appropriate information to ensure that your accounting procedure properly captures the goals and key attributes of the accounting process.

 Other important elements to keep in mind include: